moorekate/portfolio-projects/README.md

 > + SQL (MySQL, PostgreSQL, etc.)
 > + dbt

-<br> Much of my work is proprietary, and finding open-source datasets is difficult!
-As such, this portfolio is composed of smaller, self-driven analyses and volunteer work.
-I'll push updates as I find new datasets to showcase certain skills.
+<br> Much of my work is proprietary, so I am putting together a composition of smaller, self-driven analyses and volunteer work.
+Finding appropriate open-source datasets is difficult, so I'll be pushing updates as I find new datasets to showcase certain skills.
+I am open to discussing my complex industry work (the pieces I am allowed to share) in the interview process.

 ### Projects
 + Simple A/B Test Evaluation